lu7did/OrangeThunder/README.md

 * Able to operate in most ham usual modes such as CW, SSB, PSK31, FM, SSTV, RTTY and, specially, in FT8.
 * Low consumption, able to be feed with a single +5V cc@2A power supply.
 * Relatively simple to implement, simple additional circuitry with common parts needed.
-* A platform for learning and further experimenting thru its release as Open Software.
+* A platform for learning and further experimenting thru its release under a  Open Source.
 * Headless operation (minimum hardware controls) thru software such as FLRig or rigctl.
 * Can operate stand-alone or paired with another computer acting like a standard transceiver.
 * Support CAT operations with a limited emulation of a Yaesu FT817 protocol.
 * External soundcard support for voice modes (Phone, SSB) or externally generated modes.
-* Forgiving and tolerant implementation, avoiding novice catastrophic mistakes turning them into learning mistakes.
+* Forgiving and tolerant implementation, avoiding novice catastrophic mistakes turning them into learning experiences.
-* Hopefully, a platform to achieve fun.
+* Hopefully, a platform to get some well deserved fun.

-This statement of specs will be implemented slowly over time, progress will be checked at this forum.
+This statement of specs will be implemented slowly over time, progress will be checked at this repository.

 ## PixiePi, Sister project